-Quantifier scope ambiguities are a nightmare from a computational point of view: a sentence with k NPs may have k! possible interpretations due to alternative scopings alone, although syntactic constraints reduce this number.
-Hobbs and Shieber (1987) have shown that a sentence with the syntactic structure of (25), containing five NPs, with 5! = 120 (=5x4x3x2) potential scopings, has in fact 'only' 42 valid alternative scopings - which is still a formidable number, the more since quantifier distribution ambiguities form an independent (and even richer) source of ambiguity.
+Quantifier scope ambiguities are a nightmare from a computational point of view: a sentence with k noun phrases may have k! possible interpretations due to alternative scopings alone, although syntactic constraints reduce this number.
+Hobbs and Shieber (1987) have shown that a sentence with the syntactic structure of (25), containing five NPs, and thus having 5! = 120 (=5x4x3x2) potential scopings, has in fact 'only' 42 valid alternative scopings - which is still a formidable number, the more since quantifier distribution ambiguities form an independent (and even richer) source of ambiguity.